 After a long anticipated wait, over-the-counter hearing aids were released to the public in October 2022.
 This release created an entirely new category of hearing aids.
 The two common categories of hearing aids consumers will hear about now are over-the-counter hearing aids and prescription hearing aids.
 Prescription hearing aids are the hearing aids audiologists, and other hearing care professionals have always worked with.

 With the introduction of a whole new category of hearing aids, consumers were left with many questions.
 What is the difference between an over-the-counter hearing aid and a prescription hearing aid obtained from an audiologist?
 Is a prescription needed for a hearing aid?
 Can I take a hearing prescription and use it with an over-the-counter device?
-What are the pros and cons to each type of hearing aid?
+What are the pros and cons of each type of hearing aid?
 The answers to these questions and more are compiled in the article below.